NERSC/timemory/README.rst

 -  Operating systems

-   -  Linux (tested on Ubuntu 14.04)
+   -  Linux (tested on Ubuntu 14.04 and 16.04, openSUSE )
    -  macOS (tested on 10.13 - High Sierra)
-   -  Windows support is generally untested

-      -  memory measurements may not have correct units if compiles
+   -  Windows (tested on Windows 10 x64 with MSVC 14+)

 -  C++